Rugby union: Variants

 Rugby union has spawned several variants of the full-contact, 15-a-side game.
 The two most common differences in adapted versions are fewer players and reduced player contact.

 The oldest variant is rugby sevens (sometimes 7s or VIIs), a fast-paced game which originated in Melrose, Scotland in 1883.
 In rugby sevens, there are only seven players per side, and each half is normally seven minutes.
 Major tournaments include the Hong Kong Sevens and Dubai Sevens, both held in areas not normally associated with the highest levels of the 15-a-side game.

 A more recent variant of the sport is rugby tens (10s or Xs), a Malaysian invention with ten players per side.

 Touch rugby, in which "tackles" are made by simply touching the ball carrier with two hands, is popular both as a training game and more formally as a mixed sex version of the sport played by both children and adults.

 Several variants have been created to introduce the sport to children with a less physical contact.
 Mini rugby is a version aimed at fostering the sport in children.
 It is played with only eight players and on a smaller pitch.

 Tag Rugby is a version in which the players wear a belt with two tags attached by velcro, the removal of either counting as a 'tackle'.
 Tag Rugby also varies in that kicking the ball is not allowed.
 Similar to Tag Rugby, American Flag Rugby, (AFR), is a mixed gender, non-contact imitation of rugby union designed for American children entering grades K-9.
 Both American Flag Rugby and Mini Rugby differ from Tag Rugby in that they introduce more advanced elements of rugby union as the participants age.

-Ten man rugby is an extreme style of play in rugby union in which the team uses the power of its forwards to dominate possession, scrums and line-outs, and the kicking ability of its fly-half to attain position.
+Ten man rugby is a style of play in rugby union in which the team uses the power of its forwards to dominate possession, scrums and line-outs, and the kicking ability of its fly-half to attain position.
 The four three-quarter backs and the full back are not usually used in attack; if they are, this is usually restricted to the inside centre on the crash ball, and chasing kicks, especially garryowens.
 Ten man rugby is a very conservative style of play, and not particularly entertaining for the spectator, but can be effective if a team has a strong pack and a good 10, and perhaps less effective backs.
 The term "ten man rugby" is somewhat derogatory, though most teams will employ these tactics to a degree, especially in foul weather, but usually not exclusively.

 Other less formal variants include beach rugby and snow rugby.